Gabriel Medina: Life and career

-Born in São Sebastião, São Paulo, and raised in the city's district of Maresias, is the son of Simone Pinto Medina and Claudio de Jesus Ferreira.
-Medina began surfing at age nine and at 11 won his first national championship—the Rip Curl Grom Search in the category Sub-12, held in Búzios, Rio de Janeiro.
+Medina was born in São Sebastião, São Paulo, and raised in the city's district of Maresias.
+He is the son of Simone Pinto Medina and Claudio de Jesus Ferreira.
+Medina began surfing at age four and at 11 won his first national championship, the Rip Curl Grom Search in the category Sub-12, held in Búzios, Rio de Janeiro.

-Medina won many Brazilian amateur championships, becoming champion at the Volcom Sub-14, Quicksilver King of Groms, and Rip Curl Grom Search, besides conquering the state championship three times.
-In California, he was second at the Volcom Internacional Sub-14, and in Ecuador, vice-champion of the Amateur World Sub-16 Championship.
-At 14 years old, Medina was already at the finals of the Paulista Championship, became the Paulista Junior Champion, and surfing the World Qualifying Series (WQS) 6-star event Onbongo Pro Surfing 2008 in Ubatuba, where he managed to defeat his idol Adriano de Souza, aka Mineirinho.
+Medina won many Brazilian amateur championships, becoming champion at the Volcom Sub-14, Quicksilver King of Groms, and Rip Curl Grom Search, as well as winning the state championship three times.
+In California, he was second at the Volcom International Sub-14, and in Ecuador, vice-champion of the Amateur World Sub-16 Championship.
+At 14 years old, Medina participated in the finals of the Paulista Championship, became the Paulista Junior Champion, and surfed at the World Qualifying Series (WQS) 6-star event Onbongo Pro Surfing 2008 in Ubatuba, where he managed to defeat his idol Adriano de Souza, aka Mineirinho.

 In July 2009, Medina won a contract with Rip Curl and endeavored to pursue a professional surfing career after that.
-Just ten days later, Medina set a new mark as the youngest male winner of an open-age pro competition by taking out the Maresias Surf International in Brazil by the age of 15 (That victory broke one of pro surfing's longest-standing records, held by Australian Nick Wood, who won the 1987 Rip Curl Pro at Bells Beach as a 16-year-old).
+Ten days later, Medina became the youngest male winner of an open-age pro competition by winning the Maresias Surf International in Brazil at age of 15.
+Medina's victory broke one of pro surfing's longest-standing records, held by Australian Nick Wood, who won the 1987 Rip Curl Pro at Bells Beach as a 16-year-old.

-In 2011 came the sequence of championships that took Medina to share the waves with the top surfers, surfing the WQS 6 Star Prime in Imbituba, and the two WQS 6 Star in France and Spain.
+In 2011, Medina won several championships with top surfers, surfing the WQS 6 Star Prime in Imbituba, and the two WQS 6 Star in France and Spain.
 He was also victorious in the Pro Junior World Championship in French waves.
-With his prowess and results in such a young age, Medina signed an extension contract with Rip Curl just in the same week of his debut on the 2011 ASP World Championship Tour, by the age of 17, by the mid-season rotation.
+Medina signed an extension contract with Rip Curl just in the same week of his debut on the 2011 ASP World Championship Tour, by the age of 17, by the mid-season rotation.
 Medina went on to finish his rookie season with two WCT events wins (Hossegor, France and San Francisco, USA), despite competing for only half of the season.

 In 2013, Medina went on to win the World Junior Tour (ASP) in 2013 at age 19.